pymoso/PyMOSO/README.md

         self.upsample(warm_start)
         return warm_start
 ```
 More generally, algorithm designers can quickly implement a retrospective approximation algorithm by subclassing `RASolver` and implementing the `spsolve` function as shown.
 For convergence, the output of `spsolve` should be a certified sample path solution.
+The algorithm can be a single-objective algorithm even though its class is a child of `MOSOSolver`.

+`pydovs solve myproblem.py myraalg.py 97`

 ### Example of a (bad) MOSO algorithm (mymoso.py)
 ```